becca10157/LPCVD-modeling/README.md

 | k₁ | 7.076 × 10⁶ | 152,900 J/mol |
 | k₂ | 4.0 × 10²⁰ | 186,000 J/mol |

-Activation energies and Pre-exponential factor A2 were taken directly from Saxena et al, with A1 being back calculated based on reactor geometry
+Activation energies and Pre-exponential factor A2 were taken directly from Kaneko et al, with A1 being back calculated based on reactor geometry

 Function: “rate_constants(T)” — returns k₁ and k₂ at temperature T (K).